 The charred wood that protected those structures waned in popularity as the populace began to favor new materials and pre-existing technologies became more affordable.
 Shou sugi ban regained popularity in Japan in the 1970s, giving rise to mills specializing in large-scale manufacture of shou sugi ban.
 Architects like Yoshifumi Nakamura are internationally known for projects featuring charred wood, and have bolstered its popularity by holding special exhibitions and workshops around the world demonstrating traditional manufacturing techniques and experimenting with different wood species.
 Architect Terunobu Fujimori is featured in a number of YouTube videos speaking about the more traditional aspects of manufacturing shou sugi ban (yakisugi).

 Pioneer Millworks has long made shou sugi ban with more modern and efficient techniques, but we love the lessons taught by Fujimori et al. One of them is that many woods are suitable for burning.
-Pioneer Millworks uses Larch for our current shou sugi ban product, but we’ve charred Oak, Douglas fir, Cedar, or modified wood like Accoya and Kebony, depending upon the project needs and client wishes.
+Pioneer Millworks uses sustainable Larch, Douglas fir, and Accoya®, depending upon the project needs and client wishes.

 Enhancing the grain, adding a pop of color or a strong neutral, there is nothing quite like charred wood.
 Call it shou sugi ban, yakisugi, or yakiita—this technique remains relevant and celebrated centuries after its introduction.
 There is hope that those looking back at our generation will have the modern history of this ancient technique always at their fingertips.